 These are a couple of water streams near Gulmarg.
-These are however a few kilometers away and the best way to reach would be a pony ride.
+These are however a few kilometers away and the best way to reach them would be a pony ride.
 Walking all the way will definitely get tiring for families.

 Must Visit Places in Gulmarg

-Now out of the above, If I was to name must-visit places, my choice would be Gulmarg Gondola, Maharani Temple, St. Mary’s Church, Golf Course.
+Now out of the above, If I was to name must-visit places, my choice would be Gulmarg Gondola, Maharani Temple, St. Mary’s Church, and Golf Course.
 If you don’t mind walking a little more then you can also include Maharaja Palace in the list.

 For the ones who are fit enough to trek and climb a little, then a trek to Alpather Lake will top this list.
-You can skip Strawberry valley, the nallahs, Khilanmarg, children’s park, etc if you were short on time.
+You can skip Strawberry valley, the nallahs, Khilanmarg, the children’s park, etc if you were short on time.

-If you were only making a day trip from Srinagar to Gulmarg, then Golf Course, Maharani Temple, St. Mary’s Church are the places you can visit.
+If you were only making a day trip from Srinagar to Gulmarg, then Golf Course, Maharani Temple, and St. Mary’s Church are the places you can visit.
 If you had some time in hand, you can also go for the Gondola ride, at least to Phase 1.

-Two days is all that you really need to see all that there is to see in Gulmarg.
+Two days are all that you really need to see all that there is to see in Gulmarg.
 If you have more days in hand then, by all means, do stay for a day more.
 But 2 days is the minimum that I will recommend.

 Arrive here on Day 1 and just walk around seeing all the places I numbered in the picture above.
 On Day 2, go for a Gondola ride, trek to Alpather lake, and come back to Gulmarg.